Mouthwash: History

+The use of mouth rinses for health and disease is ancient and the literature is difficult to date precisely.
+The Huangdi Neijing is said to have been written around 2600-2700 BC and advises treating gingivitis or periodontis by using the urine of a child as a mouth wash.
+Ayurveda practices such as oil pulling are said to date to 3000-5000 years ago. for treatment of gingivitis.
+However, both of these practices are semi-mythical and specialists generally date this literature to around 200-300 BC.
+The ancient Chinese also gargled salt water, tea and wine as a form of mouthwash after meals, due to the antiseptic properties of those liquids, as recounted by the Shiji written circa 94 BCE.

-The first known references to mouth rinsing is in Ayurveda for treatment of gingivitis.
-Later, in the Greek and Roman periods, mouth rinsing following mechanical cleansing became common among the upper classes, and Hippocrates recommended a mixture of salt, alum, and vinegar.
-The Jewish Talmud, dating back about 1,800 years, suggests a cure for gum ailments containing "dough water" and olive oil.
-The ancient Chinese had also gargled salt water, tea and wine as a form of mouthwash after meals, due to the antiseptic properties of those liquids.
+In the Greek and Roman periods, mouth rinsing following mechanical cleansing became common among the upper classes, and Hippocrates recommended a mixture of salt, alum, and vinegar (460-377 BCE).
+The Jewish Talmud, dating to 50 - 500 CE, suggests a cure for gum ailments containing "dough water" and olive oil.

 Before Europeans came to the Americas, Native North American and Mesoamerican cultures used mouthwashes, often made from plants such as Coptis trifolia.
-Indeed, Aztec dentistry was more advanced than European dentistry of the age.
 Peoples of the Americas used salt water mouthwashes for sore throats, and other mouthwashes for problems such as teething and mouth ulcers.